aneshlya/ispc/docs/ispc.rst

 Functions that are intended to be called from C/C++ application code must have the ``export`` qualifier.
-This causes them to have regular C linkage and to have their declarations included in header files, if the ``ispc`` compiler is directed to generated a C/C++ header file for the file it compiled.
-By default, ISPC generates both C/C++ and ISPC versions of the function with ``export`` qualifier.
-In case when there is no calls from ISPC code to the ``export`` function, the ISPC version of the function is not needed and can be removed either by using ``-ffunction-sections`` compiler option together with the linker specific option that collects garbage sections or by using ``__attribute__((external_only))``.
+This causes them to have regular C linkage and to have their declarations included in header files, if the ``ispc`` compiler is directed to generate a C/C++ header file for the file it compiled.
+By default, ISPC generates both C/C++ and ISPC versions of the function with the ``export`` qualifier.
+In cases when there are no calls from ISPC code to the ``export`` function, the ISPC version of the function is not needed and can be removed either by using the ``-ffunction-sections`` compiler option together with the linker-specific option that collects garbage sections or by using ``__attribute__((external_only))``.

 ::